-One of abandoned Fishers Landing Civilian Conservation Corps Buildings would be moved to Westcott Beach that summer and converted into a bath house for swimmers.
-Also that summer, after ten years of negotiations, the State of New York would finally purchased the beach and 340 acres of land for $30,000 and opened it to the public with a great deal of work left to do in the coming years.
+One of the abandoned Fishers Landing Civilian Conservation Corps Buildings would be moved to Westcott Beach that summer and converted into a bath house for swimmers.
+Also that summer, after ten years of negotiations, the State of New York would finally purchase the beach and 340 acres of land for $30,000 and opened it to the public with a great deal of work left to do in the coming years.
 Despite its incomplete status, Westcott Beach State Park would be one of the most popular swimming and picnic destinations in the Thousand Islands region during the summer of 1946.

-In 1950, Governor Thomas E. Dewey would officially dedicate the Westcott State Beach Park which, at that point, had cost $88,000 ($1,049,807.14 in 2022 value.)
+In 1950, Governor Thomas E. Dewey would officially dedicate the Westcott State Beach Park, which, at that point, had cost $88,000 ($1,049,807.14 in 2022 value.)
 The Times would note of the expenditures—

 So far, cost of preparing the park for public use has totaled $88,000, with $29,000 of that amount having been spent for grading and construction of the entrance road and parking area and $59,000 for the combination bathhouse, shelter room, and refreshment concession.
 The latter building has been completed this year.

-It was noted the previous years attendance at the Westcott Beach State Park was 54,000 persons.
-A heat wave in July would see record attendance at the park in 1950 with over 800 vehicles in the parking lot with temperatures flirting with the 90 degree mark.
-Five years later, more than 7,000 visitors came on a single Sunday seeking respite from the heat in what The Times said “the beach was a mass of humanity” while another 5,000 flocked to the shore the following day.
+It was noted the previous year’s attendance at the Westcott Beach State Park was 54,000 persons.
+A heat wave in July would see record attendance at the park in 1950, with over 800 vehicles in the parking lot with temperatures flirting with the 90-degree mark.
+Five years later, more than 7,000 visitors came on a single Sunday seeking respite from the heat in what The Times said “the beach was a mass of humanity,” while another 5,000 flocked to the shore the following day.

 The organizer for the family tradition told The Times—